End ‘conspiracy of silence’ and come clean on tax, IFS tells parties

 He went on: “How would either party deal with backlogs in the court system, overflowing prisons, crises in funding of higher and further education, social care, [and] local government?
 We have not a clue.”

-He also hit out at Reform and the Greens for tax claims which he said had made offerings from other parties look “feeble” in comparison.
+He also hit out at Reform and the Greens for making tax claims that he said had made offerings from other parties look “feeble” in comparison.

-Their pledges were helping to “poison the entire political debate”, Mr Johnson said.
+Their pledges are helping to “poison the entire political debate”, Mr Johnson said.

 Mr Johnson compared Mr Farage to former prime minister Liz Truss, as he said: “If they want a smaller state – a perfectly reasonable ambition – they should tell us how they will achieve it.
 We saw the consequences of massive tax cuts with no detail on how they would be paid for in September 2022.”

-The claim the party could eliminate NHS waiting lists at a cost of £17bn a year was also “demonstrably wrong”, he said.

-And he said the large tax cuts would cost “even more than stated, by a margin of tens of billions of pounds per year”.
+The claim that the party could eliminate NHS waiting lists at a cost of £17bn a year is also “demonstrably wrong”, he said, adding that the large tax cuts would cost “even more than stated, by a margin of tens of billions of pounds per year”.

 The Greens want an additional £80bn a year of borrowing, which Mr Johnson said would have “unpleasant consequences”.

-Their biggest proposal, a £90bn a year carbon tax, would incentivise a faster transition to net zero but would have far-reaching economic implications, including making the cost of many essentials more expensive.
+Their biggest proposal, a £90bn-a-year carbon tax, would incentivise a faster transition to net zero but would have far-reaching economic implications, including raising the cost of many essentials.

 “Much, probably most, of any money raised would need to be used to mitigate those effects, and to support those on lower incomes, not to fund other things.
 In any case, any effective carbon tax would reduce the amount of carbon-based activity and hence, eventually, raise a lot less,” said Mr Johnson.